rabbitmq/rabbitmq-oauth2-tutorial/use-cases/keycloak.md

-# Use KeyCloak as OAuth 2.0 server
+# Use Keycloak as OAuth 2.0 server

 You are going to test 3 OAuth flows:
 1. Access management ui via a browser